-We need to establish a third-party property usage formpolicy; Frank Robinson has always been wonderful to act as our inhouse attorney, but we need to form a committee to work on this.
+We will form a committee to establish a third-party property usage policy.

 Feb.
 16 is the 25th anniversary of Max’s Ordination and so without his knowledge, we are going to celebrate him on Sunday Feb.
 20. Olly is in the loop, but we want it to be a surprise for Max.
 Sheila Daume has offered an antique lightship basket that came from parishioner David Wood’s vast collection, that Sally Nash purchased and gave to Sam Daume when he became warden, to now have it presented it to Max as a gift from the Vestry.

 RECTOR’S UPDATE Father Max was away, so there was no update.